Charissa Thompson: Continued career growth and ESPN years (2010–2013)

 In 2010, Thompson appeared on the NFL Network's "NFL Now Updates".
 She covered the 2010 Vancouver Olympic Winter Games, reporting for Yahoo Sports.
-She was also recently added as a co-host for the Speed Network's "Fast Track To Fame" alongside now retired NASCAR driver-owner turned Fox Sports analyst Michael Waltrip.
+She became a co-host for the Speed Network's "Fast Track To Fame" alongside now retired NASCAR driver-owner turned Fox Sports analyst Michael Waltrip.
 In June and July 2010, Thompson covered the FIFA World Cup in South Africa for Yahoo!
 Sports.
 In January 2011, she covered the BCS National Championship game for Yahoo!
 Sports.
-A week later, she covered the Super Bowl in Dallas, Texas, for Yahoo!
-Sports and then the NBA All-Star Game for Yahoo!
+A week later, she covered Super Bowl XLV in Dallas, Texas, for Yahoo!
+Sports, and then the NBA All-Star Game for Yahoo!
 Sports.
 On January 30, 2011, she covered the NHL All-Star Game for Versus.
 A month later, Versus dropped Thompson and Lindsay Soto from their ice-level reporting staff after the NBC-Comcast merger; they were replaced by Pierre McGuire, Brian Engblom, and Darren Pang, forming the Inside the Glass team.

 In June 2011, Thompson joined ESPN.
 With Michael Smith, she co-hosted the show Numbers Never Lie, which debuted September 12, 2011.
 Thompson has also filled in as a host on SportsNation and First Take.
 In July 2012, she replaced Michelle Beadle as host of SportsNation after Beadle left for NBC.
 She left ESPN in June 2013 to return to Fox Sports.

 In 2013, Thompson joined actor Joey Lawrence as a co-host of the ABC's reality TV series Splash, where star contestants dive from Olympic-style platforms and are scored on their performance by Olympic divers, David Boudia and Steve Foley as well as the voting TV audience.